Enable Third Party Repositories on SmartOS

-Changing repositories is useful for European users of SmartOS, since their Manta storage is located in US East, and can be quite slow for European users.
+Changing repositories is helpful for European users of SmartOS since their Manta storage is located in the region of the US East and can be pretty slow for European users.

 # imgadm sources -a http://datasets.at/